callumj/Swan-Taxis-Ruby-library/README.markdown

 Now you can make a booking.
 In this case I am using 1 Adina Road, City Beach as my pickup address and using 20 St Georges Terrace, Perth as my dropoff for tomorrow night.

 	load 'lib/swan_taxis/booking.rb'
-	load 'lib/swan_taxis/address_ext.rb' # We wish to enable the ability to do lookup street data easily
+	load 'lib/swan_taxis/address_ext.rb' # We wish to enable the ability to lookup street data easily

 	SwanTaxis::Address.sql_db= "ref_data/embedded.db" # Use the provided DB